Service to Others:

 In the classroom: Math concepts are learned and practiced using materials that stimulate interest and inspire perseverance.
 Projects are student-created and directed (while being facilitated by the teacher) to best apply the acquired skills to real-world situations and challenges.

 Our Almondale campus garden is the center for several integrated projects including: science in the study of plants – cells, photosynthesis, cellular respiration, art in the drawing, coloring, labeling, and examining of plants in our science lab area.
 For our ecology unit, students will be establishing a compost pile, learning about soil quality, including bacteria and microbes.
-Bio-regionally, students will conduct expeditionary treks to local creek beds to study the effects of the drought on the Sacramento watershed while working together to conduct environmental impact studies.
+Bio-regionally, students will conduct expeditionary treks to local creek beds to study the effects of the weather on the Sacramento watershed while working together to conduct environmental impact studies.
 We will be using the food produced by the garden for nutritional studies in human biology which also includes learning to cook nutritional dishes.
 Our service-learning component includes providing produce from our garden for the local food bank.